-default.
-By the http, servlet. sslservlet https, and transports use org.jboss.remoting.marshal.http.HTTPMarshaller and org.jboss.remoting.marshal.http.HTTPUnMarshaller, which are distinct from their parent classes org.jboss.remoting.marshal.serializable.SerializableMarshaller and org.jboss.remoting.marshal.serializable.SerializableUnMarshaller only insofar as they treat Strings as a special case in the interest of efficiency.
+By default, the http, https, servlet, and sslservlet transports use org.jboss.remoting.marshal.http.HTTPMarshaller and org.jboss.remoting.marshal.http.HTTPUnMarshaller, which are distinct from their parent classes org.jboss.remoting.marshal.serializable.SerializableMarshaller org.jboss.remoting.marshal.serializable.SerializableUnMarshaller only insofar as they treat Strings as a special case in the interest of efficiency.
 However, prior to release 2.2.3.SP1, HTTPUnMarshaller incorrectly uses the content-type set by the ServerInvocationHandler (if any), which would normally apply to the application payload of a response rather than the type of the envelope.
-As of release 2.2.3.SP1, this behavior remains the default, but it be corrected can by setting the parameter org.jboss.remoting.transport.http.HTTPMetadataConstants.USE\REMOTING\CONTENT\TYPE (actual value "useRemotingContentType") to "true".
+As of release 2.2.3.SP1, this behavior remains the default, but it corrected setting parameter value org.jboss.remoting.transport.http.HTTPMetadataConstants.USE_REMOTING_CONTENT_TYPE (actual "useRemotingContentType") to "true".